SichangHe/sichanghe.github.io/src/notes/research/c2pa/peripheral_literature.md

         zones*](https://partnershiponai.org/truepic-framework-case-study/):
         Project Providence: gather evidence from image of attacks to Ukraine to prove war crime
-        - rotate certificate frequently "for granular invalidation"
+        - rotate certificate daily "for granular invalidation"
+            - [ ] how??
         - hardware-backed keystore
         - opt-in for various metadata for creator for privacy & safety
         - importance to stay secure & credible